Kari Nessa Nordtun: 2025

 In June, Nordtun called for a change in the school system were schools should be able to inform each other about transferring students with a violent record.
 The argument is that students like this should be allocated to different classes and that schools could be better prepared to tackle potentially violent or problematic students if they transfer to new schools.
 Nordtun elaborated on that an amendment to the law would encompass students' general transference between schools and transitioning from lower to upper secondary school.

 Her push for changes to Russ celebrations and for it to take place after exams rather than before, came partially to fruition in July when Russ in Eastern Norway, her native Stavanger and Bergen, announced that they would be commencing celebrations on 15 May the following year, rather than earlier then said date.
 The government had during the spring decided that exams should be pushed forward to accommodate Russ celebrations after the exam period.

 Nordtun faced criticism in September by the Norwegian Federation of Organisations of Disabled People and the Socialist Left Party over not tackling the issue of gated playgrounds in several Fredrikstad elementary schools, which had been set up by the municipality due to lack of capacity for disabled children.
 Nordtun responded, saying that she had trust in the municipality to handle the issue after receiving feedback for their measures.

+2026

+In January 2026, she expressed concerns over the rise of use of artificial intelligence in schools.
+She argued that there should be age restrictions for certain AI tools and that the government was considering tighter and clearer state control.

+Nordtun caused some controversy in May, when after meeting with representatives of the support group of victims of the 2022 Oslo shooting, who had proposed an educational project of the shooting, she was alleged to make comparisons of budget cuts to swimming lessons for children to support of the victims of the shooting.
+Nordtun later explained that her point had been that there will be tighter economic restrictions on what can be done going forwards.
+Furthermore, she emphasised that there "are many good causes that deserve support", but that the government doesn't necessarily have the means to support it.
+Later that same month, she wore a tank top in a social media post in solidarity with female students at a school in Tromsø who had been banned from wearing Tank tops.

+In August, she advised municipalities and primary schools to ban Meta and other smartglasses, highlighting the importance of students' safety and the priority for them to learn reading, writing and arithmetic.